Portugal in 2 Weeks

 Day 9 – Obidos

-The main thing to do in Obidos is to wander.
-Aim to walk the 45 foot high old walls around sunset when the light hits the town perfectly and you can watch the pink sky from the top of the wall.
-Otherwise start at the Main Gate where you’ll see blue and white tiles depicting battles.
-The lanes split in two once you’re through.
-The top lane (Rua Direita) is full of small shops and leads straight to the castle.
-Start with the lower lane (R. Josefa D’Obidos) and peek in the Church of St. Peter.
-Next head uphill to the main street and walk towards the castle until you reach the Town Square and the Church of St. Mary of Obidos (with great tile work).
+Next head uphill to the main street and walk towards the castle until you reach the Town Square and the Church of St. Mary of Obidos (great tile work).
 Right outside behind the terrace bar is the Misericordia church, built as part of the queen’s charity institution where you can see one of the town’s religious floats that’s carried through town during Holy Week.
-Then keep walking towards the castle.
-The best bar along the way to try the town’s famous ginjinha is Bar Ibn Errik Rex at #100.
+Keep walking towards the castle.
+The best bar along the way (if you want to try the town’s famous ginjinha) is Bar Ibn Errik Rex at #100.
 The big white church at the end of the main drag is a large bookstore.
 At the castle (which is now a fancy hotel) take in the grand views.
-In 1148 Afonso Henriques overtook this castle (and city) from the Moors.
+In 1148 Afonso Henriques captured this castle (and city) from the Moors.

 For dinner try Jamon Jamon or A Nova Casa de Ramiro.